jojo157/Delightful-Penguins/README.md

 The project files were created in Gitpod using the Code Institute Full Template.

+This project requires a Stripe account and an Amazon Web Service account.

 This project was deployed to Heroku.
 The steps are listed below.

 First an application needs to be created using the following steps: